Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Implementation and Simulation Results

 \subsubsection{Generative Approach}

-To adapt network structure with our image size (\(72 \times 14 \times 2\)), we used main BEGAN \cite{berthelot2017began} structure with some modifications.
-Network structure is shown in Fig. \ref{fig:beganstructure}.
-CSI values also normalized to their maximum value and during training procedure a zero mean normal noise with decaying variance added to input values to improve network regularization.
+To adapt the network structure to our image size (\(72 \times 14 \times 2\)), we used main BEGAN \cite{berthelot2017began} structure with some modifications.
+The network structure is shown in Fig. \ref{fig:beganstructure}.
+CSI values also normalized to their maximum value and during training procedure a zero mean normal noise with decaying variance was added to input values to improve network regularization.
 Other settings are similar to \cite{berthelot2017began}.

 During the training phase we also faced the mode collapse problem.
-In mode collapse, generator generates one or limited set of images.
+In mode collapse, the generator generates one or limited sets of images.
 It is a common problem in training GANs and as mentioned in \cite{berthelot2017began} can be seen in BEGANs.
-Reference \cite{berthelot2017began} suggests that decreasing the start learning rate can help the network recover from the mode collapse issue but in our case it does not help us to recover from the collapse mode.
+Berthelot et al. \cite{berthelot2017began} suggest that decreasing the start learning rate can help the network recover from the mode collapse issue but in our case it does not help us to recover from the collapse mode.
 The solution we have used in this paper is to share weights between the generator and the decoder part of the discriminator, (i.e., not only the generator and the decoder part of the discriminator/ generator have the same structures, but also we have used the same weights for both of them, in contrast to \cite{berthelot2017began}, where they could have different weights).

-\subsection{Simulation results}
+\subsection{Simulation Results}